aceyoung9/content/files/en-us/learn/tools_and_testing/cross_browser_testing/accessibility/index.md

 Note that different browsers may have different keyboard control options available.
 Most modern browsers follow the tab pattern described above (you can also do Shift + Tab to move backwards through the focusable elements), but some browsers have their own idiosyncrasies:

 - Firefox for the Mac doesn't do tabbing by default.
-To turn it on, you have to go to _Preferences > Advanced > General_, then uncheck "Always use the cursor keys to navigate within pages".
+To turn it on, you have to go to _Preferences > Advanced > General_, then check the "Always use the cursor keys to navigate within pages" checkbox.
 Next, you have to open your Mac's System Preferences app, then go to _Keyboard > Shortcuts_, then select the _All Controls_ radio button.
 - Safari doesn't allow you to tab through links by default; to enable this, you need to open Safari's _Preferences_, go to Advanced, and check the _Press Tab to highlight each item on a webpage_ checkbox.

 > **Warning:** You should perform this kind of test/review on any new page you write — make sure that functionality can be accessed by the keyboard, and that the tab order provides a sensible navigation path through the document.